consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

 - Windows 11 Desktop
 - Juniper EX 4100 Switch
-- Cisco ISE 3.1
+- Cisco ISE 3.1...
 0. We assume machine authentication has succeeded (see above) and/or machine network connectivity is functioning normally.
 1. A new user to the machine logs into Windows device and begins user authentication processes.
 2. Wired-AutoConfig restarts the authentication process and ends the EAP session due to the user logging into the device.
 {{< img src="attachments/userCertMissing01.png" alt="" >}}
-3. The NDIS authorization state changes from 'Authroized' to 'UnAuthorized'.
+3. The NDIS authorization state changes from 'Authorized' to 'Unauthorized'.
 {{< img src="attachments/userCertMissing02.png" alt="" >}}
 4. Wired-AutoConfig starts, but because the user does not have a client certificate yet, the Wired-AutoConfig service sends a null/blank certificate list to the NAC.
 {{< img src="attachments/userCertMissing03.png" alt="" >}}
 5. Switch forwards the EAP authentication message to the NAC.
 6. NAC immediately denies the authentication session due to a blank certificate and sends an 'Access-Reject' to the switch because of blank certificate.
 7. Switch receives 'Access-Reject' and puts port in unauthorized state, forwarding response to machine.
 {{< img src="attachments/userCertMissing04.png" alt="" >}}